 Students enrolled in the pre-college program are offered safe and relaxing accommodations, fully equipped and monitored 24/7 by live-in Resident Assistants.
-Student housing is located in the city center, a few steps from the Duomo, Ponte Vecchio, and FUA classrooms in dorm-style accommodations.
-There are shared kitchens on each floor, air conditioning, and Wi-Fi throughout the building.
+Student housing is adjacent to the main school buildings and is located in the city center in large multi-bedroom apartments similar to dorm-style accommodations.
+All accommodations are a combination of shared rooms that will vary in the number of students per room.
+There are shared kitchens, air conditioning, and Wi-Fi throughout the building.

 Passports should be valid for 3 months after planned departure from Italy.

 In accordance with Italian law U.S. students studying in Italy for 90 days or less are not required to obtain a student visa.
 Therefore all U.S. students do not require a student visa for this program.
 Non-US nationals should consult their local Consulate for information on student visa requirements.